 Cash and cash equivalents include cash on hand, deposits held at call with banks and other short-term highly liquid investments with original maturities of three months or less.
+Benefits that one year have been measured at the present value of the estimated future cash outflows to be made for those benefits.

-Contributions are made by the company to employee superannuation funds and are charged as expenses when incurred.
+Contributions are made by the entity to employee superannuation funds and are charged as expenses when incurred.